nickthecoder/tedi/README.md

 completely different undo/redo lists!

-I have added code inside BetterUndoRedo which disables the standard undo/redo list. (undoable and redoable are always false).
+I have added code inside BetterUndoRedo which disables the standard undo/redo list. (undoable and redoable always return false).
 However I cannot guarantee that it will disable it in future versions of JavaFX.
 So just DON'T mix and match!